Faculty Senate Bylaws (view as PDF File)

 All deliberations by the Senate shall be reported to the faculty through distribution of the minutes and the necessary supporting documents on the Faculty Senate website.
 The minutes of the Senate (including much of the debate and a record of all votes) will be made available to each voting member of the faculty within fourteen (14) days after the Senate meeting.
 The published date of approved recommendations will be the date the vote was closed, pending approval of the minutes.
 Once minutes are approved, the dated recommendation is forwarded to the appropriate office.
 Upon the written request of fifteen (15) voting faculty members to the Secretary of the faculty, an item will be placed on the agenda of the next general faculty meeting.

 The membership is organized into two categories: administrative ex officio members and elected faculty members.

 Administrative Ex officio Members

-Ex officio members are the Chancellor, Provost, Vice-Provost for Academic Affairs, Vice Chancellor for Finance and Operations, Dean of the Library and Vice-Chancellor for Student Development.
+Ex officio members are the Chancellor, Provost, Vice-Provost for Academic Affairs, Vice Chancellor for Finance and Operations, Vice Chancellor for Enrollment Management and Student Success, Dean of the Library and Vice-Chancellor for Student Development.
 Ex officio members are non-voting members of the Senate.

 Types, Criteria, Election, Term of Office and Duties